 Ontario NUANS search report

-An Ontario NUANS search report is applicable if you are incorporating under a name instead of an Ontario numbered name.
+You will need to buy an Ontario NUANS search report if you are incorporating under a name you choose instead of an Ontario numbered company name.
 The Ontario NUANS search report must contain a reservation for the exact name that you propose to incorporate, including the legal ending that you choose:

 INCORPORATED, INCORPORÉE, CORPORATION, LIMITED or LIMITÉE or the corresponding abbreviation INC., CORP., LTD. or LTÉE.